Phosphorus blood testPhosphorus - serum; HPO4-2; PO4-3; Inorganic phosphate; Serum phosphorus

 A lower than normal level (hypophosphatemia) may be due to:

-- Hypercalcemia (too much calcium in the body)
+- Hypercalcemia (too much calcium in the blood)

 - Primary hyperparathyroidism (parathyroid glands make too much of their hormone)